Information and Privacy

 - Email: Attention: Manager, Information & Privacy, Surrey Police Service, FOI@surreypolice.ca (preferred)

-Note: Under section 5 of the Act, a request for records must contain sufficient detail to enable the Surrey Police Service to identify the records sought.
+Note: Under section 5 of the Act, a request for records must contain sufficient detail to enable Surrey Police Service to identify the records sought.
 Please ensure your request is as specific as possible so an accurate search for the records can be conducted.

 If you wish to access Surrey Police Board records, refer to the Surrey Police Board’s Freedom of Information page.